White Rock, British Columbia

 White Rock is a city in British Columbia, Canada, and a member municipality of the Metro Vancouver Regional District.
-It borders Semiahmoo Bay to the south and is surrounded on three sides by Surrey.
+It is bordered by Semiahmoo Bay to the south and is surrounded on three sides by Surrey.
 To the southeast across a footbridge lies the Semiahmoo First Nation, which is within the borders of Surrey.
 Semiahmoo Bay and the Southern Gulf Islands in the Strait of Georgia are also to the south.

 White Rock is named for a large white boulder on its beach near the promenade, a glacial erratic that migrated south during the last glaciation.
 The 486-ton granite boulder was kept white by shellfish-eating seabirds whose guano covered the rock so much that 19th-century sailors used it as a beacon.
 It is now kept white through monthly applications of white paint by the city parks department and has been a graffiti target.
 The White Rock Pier is located nearby.

 History

 Early history

 The Straits Salish people dominated the region from Boundary Bay in the north to Birch Bay in the south (in the U.S.).
 Semiahmoo First Nation permanent encampments were known to exist between 1791, the first European contact, and the 1850s, the beginnings of European settlement.
 These were located along the waterfront at the eastern and western limits of the present City of White Rock.
 The Semiahmoo people also constructed forts as lookouts for raiders from the northern first nations; one is located in the Ocean Park area.

 The Oregon boundary dispute culminated in the Oregon Treaty of 1846, which settled the outstanding border issues between Great Britain and the United States.
 Previously, these issues had been put on hold through a shared occupancy agreement of the Oregon territory by the two nations in the Treaty of 1818.
 In turn, the International Boundary Survey Commission began in 1857 to set the boundary between the United States and British North America, roughly along the 49th parallel, which runs through Semiahmoo Bay and Boundary Bay to Point Roberts, Washington.

 The Semiahmoo Trail still exists in White Rock and South Surrey, running from the site of the Boundary Commission Camp at the estuary of the Campbell River, overland to Mud Bay north of Crescent Beach.
-An 1865 survey map calls this route the 'Telegraph Trail'.
+An 1865 survey map calls this route the "Telegraph Trail".
 During the real-estate boom of the 1980s and 90s, the City of Surrey preserved much of the trail, extending it from 20 Avenue to the Nicomekl River.
 On 148 Street, a specially constructed "Semiahmoo Trail" pedestrian overpass keeps the trail intact.